Zash22/debitznloanz/README.md

 * [ ] Use standard naming eg 'ref' abd 'reference'
 * [ ] Apply code style formatter to all files
 * [ ] Add more tests, aim for 100% coverage
+* [ ] Add more tests to test for negative scenarios

 ---